AbdusSattar-70/photo_gallery/README.md

 ## 📖 Photo Gallery <a name="about-project"></a>

 Welcome to the Photo Gallery App!
 A fully responsive both mobile and desktop full-stack application built using React.js for the front-end and Node.js with Express.js for the back-end.
 It allows users to create and manage their photo galleries securely.
+This documentation provides insights into the project structure, key technologies used, and an overview of the application features.

 ## 🛠 Built With <a name="built-with"></a>